LWFlouisa/Blog/_posts/2021-03-10-howmyworkdiffersfromcyberpunk.md

 -- More of a focus on "Ero-Guro" content, than tech focused narratives.

 There is one other difference, and that the narratives are primarily romance and not action oriented.
 The romance is not, however, a HEA or even most of the time HFN.
 Rather they're stories about breaking up.

-And yes, a lot of these changes are to counter the ( unfortunately ) growing "Anarcho-Communist" current that seems to be taking the literary genre off the rails, and more about people's Altruistic idealogies.
+And yes, a lot of these changes are to counter the ( unfortunately ) growing "Anarcho-Communist" trend that seems to be taking the literary genre off the rails, and more about people's Altruistic idealogies.

 I honestly think ( if it hasn't already ) cancel-culture will come for Cyberpunk.